Everything you need to know about how to set up your mountain bike suspension

 The spring’s movement – how it compresses and how it re-extends (rebounds) – is controlled by your suspension’s damping.

-Damping is essentially fluid passing through a hole.
-With a small hole to pass through fluid will move through slower.
+Damping is essentially fluid passing through a hole or over a series of metal shims (very thin washers).
+Fluid will move more slowly through a small hole than a larger hole, or over a thicker/stiffer shim than a thinner shim.
 With a larger hole, fluid will pass through faster.
-When you’re adjusting your damping you’re adjusting the size of hole(s) that fluid flows through.
+When you’re adjusting your damping, you’re changing the size of hole(s) that the fluid flows through.

 How much control and adjustment you have over your suspension’s damping will depend on your fork or rear shock.
 Some forks and shocks only have rebound damping adjustment.
 Some forks and shocks have compression damping adjustment as well.